nickel for batteries

 Varying proportion of nickel in Lithium batteries.

-Global production of nickel from mines was estimated to amount to a total of 2.5 million metric tons in 2020.
+Global production of nickel from mines is about 2.5 million metric tons in 2020.
 The major countries in nickel mining include Indonesia, the Philippines, Russia, and New Caledonia.
 Indonesia is also the country with the largest reserves of nickel, followed by Australia and Brazil.

 Nickel Production Data